-Last ones standing: How six ministers have dodged Covid-19
+Last ones standing: How five ministers have dodged Covid-19

 It is probably a point of pride for Covid-19 Response Minister Ayesha Verrall – the expert in infectious diseases – to be able to outlast and outwit a very infectious disease.

-Thus far, she has succeeded - Verrall is among just six of the 24 Labour ministers who have not yet had Covid-19.
+Thus far, she has succeeded - Verrall is among just five of the 24 Labour ministers who have not yet had Covid-19.

-The other five Labour ministers still testing relentlessly negative are Andrew Little, Kelvin Davis, Priyanka Radhakrishnan, Michael Wood and Nanaia Mahuta.
+The other five Labour ministers still testing relentlessly negative are Andrew Little, Kelvin Davis, Priyanka Radhakrishnan and Michael Wood.

 Most put it down to luck and mask use, while Davis also attributed his resilience to his "strong Ngāpuhi whakapapa".
 All reported having had brushes with others who'd had it.